Interplay of ion availability and mobility in the loss of cation selectivity for CaCl\textsubscript{2} in negatively charged nanopores: molecular dynamics using scaled-charge models: Results and Discussion

-All the reduced selectivity data, $S_{+}^{*}=S_{+}^{\mathrm{P}}/S_{+}^{\mathrm{B}}$, are collected in Fig.~\ref{fig8} plotted against the $q_{+}/d_{+}$ parameters.
-This parameter was very useful in our bulk study, because it characterized the II+IW balance and the competition of Cl$^{-}$ and H$_{2}$O at Ca$^{2+}$ as a control parameter.
-In the pore, it is less important.
-What rather matters is the choice of water model (cation selectivities are systematically larger for SCP/E) and the charge of the O$_{\mathrm{S}}$ group (cation selectivities are systematically larger for the scaled-charge O$_{\mathrm{S}}$ model).
+Summarized, Ca$^{2+}$ selectivity is more sensitive to the choice of water model (cation selectivities are systematically larger for SPC/E) and the charge of the O$_{\mathrm{S}}$ group (cation selectivities are systematically larger for the scaled-charge O$_{\mathrm{S}}$ model) than to the choice of the ion model.